Structured Job Interviews

 How Interviewers Rate Candidates

 The way an interviewer rates candidates in a structured interview can vary.
 However, there is always a common rating scale for all candidates.
-Typically, the interviewer rates candidates’ skill level in a few key competencies.
+Typically, the interviewer rates the candidates’ skill level in a few key competencies.
 These competencies might include key hard or soft skills necessary for the job.

 How to Prepare